silaspe/maths/docs/brainstorm.md

 $$ \vec{\nabla} ∧ \vec{E} + \frac{DB}{Dt} = 0 $$

 $$ \vec{\nabla} \cdot B = 0 $$

-#### I'm gonna see my cousins!
-(I've still been working every day.)

-#### false alarm, that's...
-I would say tomorrow, but I'm writing this the day after I wrote the other one, so it's today.

 #### ncuomdbee rr etphoe#o#r#y#